Cotoletta alla bolognese

-Cotoletta alla bolognese (/it/; cutulàtta a la bulgnaiṡa) is a traditional dish of the city of Bologna, in the Emilia-Romagna region of Italy.
+Cotoletta alla bolognese (/it/; cutulàtta a la bulgnaiṡa) is a variety of cotoletta (veal cutlet preparation) from the city of Bologna, Italy.
 It is also known as petroniana, after Petronius, a fifth century bishop and the patron saint of Bologna.

-It consists of a veal cutlet (scannello or sottonoce) coated with eggs, flour and breadcrumbs.
-It is first fried in lard or butter, then covered with a slice of ham and a handful of Parmesan cheese, then briefly sprinkled with meat broth to flavor and moisten it.
-Finally, it is baked in the oven until the cheese has melted.

 The recipe was deposited at the Italian Academy of Cuisine at the Chamber of Commerce of Bologna on 14 October 2004.